KonnexionsGmbH/db_seeder/README.md

 The [Trino](https://trino.io/) distributed query engine can integrate the following DBMS, among others:

-- Microsoft SQL Server via the [SQL Server Connector](https://trinodb.io/docs/current/connector/sqlserver.html),
 - MySQL via the [MySQL Connector](https://trinodb.io/docs/current/connector/mysql.html),
 - Oracle via the [Oracle Connector](https://trinodb.io/docs/current/connector/oracle.html), and
 - PostgreSQL via the [PostgreSQL Connector](https://trinodb.io/docs/current/connector/postgresql.html).
+- SQL Server via the [SQL Server Connector](https://trinodb.io/docs/current/connector/sqlserver.html),

 **`DBSeeder`** makes it possible to use Trino's JDBC driver and the corresponding connectors as an alternative to the JDBC drivers of the DBMS suppliers.
 To use the Trino JDBC driver, a Trino server is required.